60+ Creative Virtual Fundraising Ideas for Nonprofit Events to Bring Your Community Together Online While Raising Vital Funds

 For a more creative competition, consider a brand design contest.
 Every organization needs to undergo a rebranding from time to time, so if yours is coming around, why not take advantage of that as an opportunity to get your supporters to redesign your next logo or style guide?

-Outline the brief and get participants to submit their designs.
-Then, you can either pick the winners yourself or get participants to vote over social media.
+Outline the brief and get participants to submit their designs with an entry fee as a donation.
+Then, you can either pick the winners yourself or get participants to vote on social media.
 Offer a prize if you can, but if not, you're still giving a good opportunity for somebody's CV when they get their designs plastered all over your next merchandise line or new website.

 - Hybrid costume party

-Seeing costume parties is always a great laugh and gives people the opportunity to get creative with their designs — or even a little competitive.
-Just pick a theme and go crazy, whether it's 1920s or hippies.
+Costume parties are always a great laugh and give people the opportunity to get creative with their designs — or even a little competitive.
+Just pick a theme and go crazy, whether it's the 1920s or 70s hippies.

-This is a great option for a hybrid event: host the venue for those who can attend in person, but let online guests attend over livestream too.
-Offer a prize for the best-dressed of the night, and be sure to set up a social media page where everyone can post their costumes.
+This is a great option for a hybrid event: host the venue for those who can attend in person, but let online guests attend over a live stream too.
+Offer a prize for the best dressed of the night, and be sure to set up a social media page where everyone can post their costumes.
+Take donations by way of tickets and donations during the live-streaming event.

 - Talent show

 Find out if any of your supporters are harboring hidden skills by hosting a talent show.
-Whereas most people don't have the confidence to get up on stage and perform in front of thousands of people, participating via livestream isn't quite so daunting.
+Where most people don't have the confidence to get up on stage and perform in front of thousands of people, participating via a live stream isn't quite so daunting.
 This can encourage more entries.

-Just charge a two-tier ticket system — a lower price for participating and a higher price for watching — and be sure to promote the event all over the internet.
+Just charge a two-tier ticket system — a lower price for participating and a higher price for watching — and be sure to promote the event all over the internet, including by asking the participants to share across their own social media channels.

 - Karaoke night